Home warranty scams: how to spot and avoid them

 Constant hounding and aggressive marketing techniques are not only annoying, but they’re a major red flag.
 Why is the company so determined to get you to sign up?
 Aggressive sales tactics suggest that the company is more determined to sign up customers than provide quality customer service.
 It could be a sign that the company is trying to trick you into signing a contract before you can read the fine print.

-Tips to help you avoid a home warranty scam
+8 tips to help you avoid a home warranty scam and fraudsters

 Here are a few quick tips to help you avoid a home warranty scam.